 Joint physical custody can have children spending partial weeks or months with one parent, spending the school year with one parent and the summer vacations and holidays with the other parent, or may even include children living with each parent on alternate year schedules.

 Once sole or joint custody arrangements are established, there are several other areas of child custody agreements to be considered.
 Grandparents play a pivotal role in a child’s life, and visitation rights for grandparents are just as important as those of other close family members.
 Grandparents also have the right to petition the court for custody of their grandchildren if they believe the children are being neglected or put in harm’s way by an unfit parent.

 Father’s rights were often overlooked in the past, but modern fathers demand their voices to be heard and their requests for custody and visitation to be equally considered.
 Courts have established new guidelines and priorities to address this issue, as well and recognize the vital role fathers play in the lives of their children.

 Today’s global economy often requires parents to relocate, sometimes very far away from the marital home location.
 In these cases, child custody and visitation rights can be hard to establish, and will require extreme compromise to facilitate, especially if countries separate parental homes.
 Having the Philadelphia child custody lawyers of Freedman & Lorry, P.C. for representation can help keep this process from becoming a detriment to the well-being of the children.

 Philadelphia Child Custody Lawyers at Freedman & Lorry, P.C.
 Establish Child Custody Agreements in the Best Interests of Children

-If you or someone you know is considering divorce where children are involved, call the Philadelphia child custody lawyers at Freedman & Lorry, P.C. at 888-999-1962, or contact us online to schedule a consultation today.
+If you or someone you know is considering divorce where children are involved, call the Philadelphia child custody lawyers at Freedman & Lorry, P.C. at 888-999-1962, or contact us online to schedule a free consultation today.
 Our offices are conveniently located in Philadelphia, New Jersey, and North Carolina.